Part 107 Waiver

+A waiver is an official document issued by the FAA which approves certain operations of aircraft outside the limitations of a regulation.
 You may request to fly specific drone operations not allowed under part 107 by requesting an operational waiver.
 These waivers allow drone pilots to deviate from certain rules under part 107 by demonstrating they can still fly safely using alternative methods.

 Drone Operations that Require Waivers

-You do NOT need a waiver to fly a drone following part 107 rules.
-You DO need a waiver when you want to operate a drone contrary to the rules in part 107 under the waivable operations listed below:
+You do not need a waiver to fly a drone following part 107 rules.
+You do need a waiver when you want to operate a drone contrary to the rules in part 107 under the waivable operations listed below.

 |You want to…||Part 107 regulation you need a waiver from…|

-|Fly a UAS from a moving aircraft or a vehicle in populated areas||§ 107.25 – Operation from a Moving Vehicle or Aircraft|
+|Fly a small UAS from a moving aircraft or a vehicle in populated areas||§ 107.25 – Operation from a Moving Vehicle or Aircraft|

-|Fly a UAS beyond your ability to clearly determine its orientation with unaided vision||§ 107.31 – Visual Line of Sight Aircraft Operation|
+|Fly a small UAS beyond your ability to clearly determine the position, altitude, attitude, and movement of the sUA, with unaided vision.||§ 107.31 – Visual Line of Sight Aircraft Operation|

-|User a visual observer without following all visual observer requirements||§ 107.33 – Visual Observer|
+|Use a visual observer without following all visual observer requirements||§ 107.33 – Visual Observer|

-|Fly multiple UAS with only 1 remote pilot||§ 107.35 – Operation of Multiple Small UAS|
+|Fly multiple small UAS with only one remote pilot||§ 107.35 – Operation of Multiple Small UAS|

-Fly a UAS:
+Fly a small UAS:

 |§ 107.51 – Operating limitations for Small Unmanned Aircraft|